-As this year’s DC Budget hearings heated up, DC residents continued speaking up about McMillan Park, advocating for defunding the demolition and privatization of our historic public site and shifting the nearly $100M in public monies to DC’s families who are struggling to contend with the Covid-19 pandemic.
+As the 2020 DC Budget hearings heated up over the summer, DC residents continued speaking up about McMillan Park, advocating for defunding the demolition and privatization of our historic public site and shifting the nearly $100M in public monies to DC’s families who are struggling to contend with the Covid-19 pandemic.

 Open letters to City Council